erickyegon/Hiring-Precision-AI-Assisted-Evaluation-for-High-Impact-MEL-Roles/README.md

 ---

-*Engineered for universal recruitment excellence • Built with cutting-edge AI technology • Living Goods brand compliant*
+*Engineered for universal recruitment excellence • Built with cutting-edge AI technology *